sous-chefs/varnish/README.md

 - `node['varnish']['reload_cmd']` - location of the varnish reload script used by the systemd config file.
 This is not used for initd currently.
 - `node['varnish']['conf_source']` - template file source to use for the `default` varnish init config.
 - `node['varnish']['conf_cookbook']` - template cookbook source to use for the `default` varnish init config.
 - `node['varnish']['major_version']` - the major version of varnish to install.
-Can be any valid major release and default's to 7.0.
+Can be any valid major release.
+Defaults to 7.0.

 ## Recipes